pps43/pps43.github.io/content/posts/using_physx_scenequery.md

 }
 ```

 ## Step 3.
-Attach filter in your scene query
+Attach filter to your scene query
 `PxQueryFilterData` has two fields:

 |field|Explaination|